pjhesbest/anatomy-of-a-bash/README.md

 echo -e "\033[31m ERROR: something has gone very wrong because the text is all red!\033[m"
 ```

 This is quite a awkward to add and you can very easily miss a closure, and the the entirely of your console is colored red and you'll feel like you have made a terrible bloody mistake.
-A work around is to define the colors as a variable at the start of your script:
+A work around is to define the colors as a variables at the start of your script:

 ```{sh}
 # Define colors